Manoj Chandila

 Manoj Chandila is an Indian actor and model.
 He is known for the role of Dr. Manoj Paul on Star Plus TV show Ye Hai Mohabbatein.

 Career

 He has done many roles in various Hindi television shows like Kis Desh Mein Hai Meraa Dil, Matti Ki Banno, Mrs. Kaushik Ki Paanch Bahuein and Aahat (season 6).
+In 2022, he appeared in MX Player's web series Roohaniyat.